Wolfgang U. Dressler

-Wolfgang U. Dressler (born 22 December 1939) is an Austrian professor of linguistics at the University of Vienna.
+Wolfgang Ulrich Dressler (born 22 December 1939) is an Austrian professor of linguistics at the University of Vienna.
 Dressler is a polyglot and scholar who has contributed to various fields of linguistics, especially phonology, morphology, text linguistics, clinical linguistics and child language development.
 He is an important representative of the 'naturalness theory'.

 Career

 After studying linguistics and classical philology in Vienna (1957–1962), Dressler spent time in Rome and Paris and worked both at the Austrian Academy of Sciences and the Department of Linguistics of the University of Vienna, finishing his habilitation in 1968.
 He joined the Department of Linguistics in Vienna in 1964.
 In 1970, he went to the United States, working as associate professor, and returned to Vienna in 1971, when he was appointed professor for general and applied linguistics at the University of Vienna.
 Since then, Dressler has been based there, while still travelling and teaching at other universities.